New Orleans Mardi Gras 2020

 The parades are family orientated, whilst wild adult behaviour is tolerated in the French Quarter during Mardi Gras, though be sure to keep your valuables and cell phone very secure.
 Make sure you choose the right place for you.

-From 22-24 February 2019 the city holds the Family Gras that is another event for those wishing to bring children.
+From 14 to 16 February 2020 the city holds the Family Gras that is another event for those wishing to bring children.
 It has a Carnival atmosphere, parades, music and local cuisine.
 There is also the Lundi Gras on the Monday when the Carnival monarchs and the mayor of the city arrive at the waterfront and are greeted by music, food and drinks.

 New Orleans Mardi Gras History and Origins

 The celebration began as a medieval tradition and was part of the French tradition, when the rich food that was brought out to the colonies was eaten up the day before Lent.
 The first celebrations were held in Fort Louis in Mobile in 1703.
 By the 1730s it had spread to New Orleans, though more in the form of organised balls.
 By at least the 1780s there was a “Carnival” here, and by the 1830s there were processions around the streets by torchlight.

 Planning a trip to New Orleans, for the Mardi Gras, click here.

 Traditionally iced in green, purple and gold, these have long been associated with Mardi Gras.
 The dough has a fruit filling and somewhere in there is a small plastic baby.
 If you get the baby in your portion, then it’s your turn to buy the next cake.

 The New Orleans Mardi Gras is on the 25 February, 2020.

 Thinking of taking a holiday in New Orleans?
 Read here.